WordPress/gutenberg/packages/components/src/navigator/navigator-provider/README.md

 -   `/parent/child/grand-child` is a child of `/parent/child`.
 -   `/parent/:param` is a child of `/parent` as well.
 -   if the current screen has a `path` with value `/parent/child/grand-child`, when going "back" `Navigator` will try to recursively navigate the path hierarchy until a matching screen (or the root `/`) is found.

+### Height and animations

+Due to how `NavigatorScreen` animations work, it is recommended that the `NavigatorProvider` component is given enough height to match the tallest `NavigatorScreen`.
+Not doing so could result in glitchy animations, especially when transitioning from a taller to a shorter `NavigatorScreen`.

 ## Props